flimflam-austin/hugo-cms-test/site/content/quick_quotes/20201118-stay-at-home-covid-test/index.md

 * **Why It Matters:** Since health experts believe COVID-19 can spread through asymptomatic people, and the disease has a long incubation period before symptoms surface after exposure, the availability of a test like this will add another tool for citizens to keep themselves, and others, healthy.

 [CLICK HERE](https://www.politico.com/news/2020/11/17/fda-authorizes-first-at-home-coronavirus-test-437295) to read more

-Here’s the [approval of emergency use authorization](https://www.fda.gov/media/143810/download) by the FDAmore

 Here’s the [approval of emergency use authorization](https://www.fda.gov/media/143810/download) by the FDA